What is Micardis?

 a light-headed feeling, like you might pass out;

-high potassium level - nausea, weakness, tingly feeling, chest pain, irregular heartbeats, loss of movement.
+high blood potassium - nausea, weakness, tingly feeling, chest pain, irregular heartbeats, loss of movement.

 Common Micardis side effects may include: